 Then, in 2003 a UK performer turned to her brother for help finding acting work.
 Over the next few years, he and a colleague built the Casting Pro Call (CCP) family of casting sites under the Blue Compass business umbrella.
 These were Casting Call Pro (CCP), Kids Casting Call Pro (KCCP), Film and TV Pro, Stage Jobs Pro, Singers Pro, Dancers Pro, Voices Pro, Music Network Pro, and Total Talent.

 Between 2015 to 2017 a number of significant changes occurred.
-Blue Compass acquired Mandy.com and changed their company name to The Mandy Network Ltd. Meanwhile, the old Mandy.com and CCP sites were replaced with the new suite of Mandy.com sites.
-They are all run from one global platform.
+UK company Blue Compass acquired Mandy.com and changed their company name to The Mandy Network Ltd. Meanwhile, the old Mandy.com and CCP sites were replaced with the new suite of Mandy.com sites.

 The Mandy.com Jobsites Today